robotsorcerer/LyapunovLearner/README.md

 + `--model/-md`: Which saved model to use? `w` or `s`.

 + `--visualize/-vz`: Do we want to visualize the regions of attractor (ROA) of the Lyapunov dynamics?

++ `--off_priors/-op`: Do we want to use the offline computed priors with KZ's Expectimax algo implementation?

 + `--pause_time/-pz`: Time between updating the stabilization of the dynamical system's reaching motions on the `pyplot` display screen.